What is Smart Planning?

 An inclusive, participatory approach will leverage both contemporary online engagement tools and face-to-face discussions, maximising opportunities for key stakeholders to be involved.

-Smart Planning will make the planning process more efficient, and a greater volume of applications will be able to be processed through the fast-track VicSmart channel.
+Smart Planning will make the planning process more efficient.
+Additionally, a greater volume of applications will be able to be processed in 10 days through the fast-track VicSmart channel.

-Clearer and more concise rules will cut preparation times for applications and provide greater certainty.
+Clearer and more concise rules will also cut preparation times for applications and provide greater certainty.

 Will the Smart Planning changes affect my current planning application?

-No. Any changes to planning rules (i.e. zones, overlays or provisions) will be communicated at the time of approval and only affect future applications.
+Any changes to planning rules (i.e. zones, overlays or provisions) will be communicated on the planning website and in the Smart Planning newsletter at the time of approval, and only affect future applications.

 Will my council's planning policies and its processes also be reformed?